vgmstream/vgmstream/doc/USAGE.md

 In other words you need a dedicated tool that can *encode* to your particular format.
 Since *encoding* is lot harder than *decoding* it's not very common to find public tools, and may need to program one yourself.

+## Stream names
+Sometimes vgmstream reads and shows some *stream name*, some internal text that identifies the *stream* (song).
+Typically this is some identifier text that developers used for the song, but not always meaningful.

+*Stream names* don't necessarily work like *filenames*.
+For example the name may just be generic unused text that doesn't really apply to the sound.
+Or multiple subsongs may share the same *stream name*, such as `shot_sfx` may apply to 3 *streams*/subsongs, which often means game may use either of those randomly).
+Or even a single *stream*/subsong may have multiple associated names like `bgm_boss1; bgm_boss1_alt`.

+In some cases *vgmstream* may make a *stream name* based on parts or IDs for easier handling, like marking songs with `dummy` or `[pre]`.
+The letter are "prefetch" files that are just a tiny part of another file (to cache and hide loading times), and can be ignored.